 Investment Bank Fee Structure

-Fixed fees vs. commissions
+Fixed costs vs. commissions

 Possible additional costs